hazelcast/fraud-detection-onnx/README.md

 # Deploy Hazelcast-Onnx, Management Center and Fraud Analytics Dashboard to AWS ECS

-In this demo, you will spin up 3 containers in AWS ECS:
+You will spin up 3 containers in AWS ECS:
 * A single-node Hazelcast cluster
 * A Hazelcast Management Center instance
 * A custom Fraud Analytics dashboard